“Give a man a fish, and you feed him for a day; show him how to catch fish, and you feed him for a lifetime”

 Our Board carefully reviews the applications from organizations which further our mission.
-We execute an agreement specifying the use of funds, monitor their use and require a report on how the funds were spent.
+We check them, execute an agreement specifying the use of funds, monitor their use and require a report on how the funds were spent.

 The charitable activities of our church focused particularly on Romania, not only because it is the native country of many parishioners, but also because, long after the fall of communism, Romania’s poverty rate was the highest in the EU.
 The situation of many children and old people continues to deteriorate.
 Many families have disintegrated.
 One, or both parents, had to seek work abroad, leaving behind their little ones.
 Kids and grandparents alike suffer from loneliness, depression, and poverty.
 Thus, our church parishioners stepped in to help.